turgu1/esp32-oberon-compiler/doc/Users Guide.md

 - an ESP32 assembly language source code (extension `.S`); and
 - a symbol file (extension `.smb`) if it does not exist or the **-s** option is present.

+## Compiler modification to support ESP-IDF Framework integration

+Please look in document [Changes to Oberon-07 definition](./Changes%20to%20%20Oberon-07%20definition.md) for additional functionalities in support of ESP-IDF integration.

 ## Runtime support files

+[This section will be substantially modified to supply ESP-IDF integration guidance.]

 An ESP32 Oberon program requires runtime support.
 The compiler is supplied with many files that you can find in the lib folder: